aashish-ranjan/bookshelf/README.md

 ## Languages Used 🖥
 - **Kotlin** - Modern, expressive, and safe language for Android development.
-- Built following MVVM architecture with clean architecture.
+- Built following MVVM with clean architecture principles.
+Follows Material design guidelines.

 ## How to Run & Verify 🏃‍♂️
 Clone the Repository: